-While metal manufacturers do not regularly have customers or the general public on their premises, every business needs general liability insurance for occasions in which the business is negligent, leading to bodily injury or property damage to a third party.
+While metal manufacturers don't regularly have customers or the general public on their premises, every business needs general liability insurance for occasions when the business is negligent, leading to bodily injury or property damage to a third party.

 Metal and steel fabricators might also have product liability exposures, like any manufacturer.
 Claims for product-related damage are usually related to manufacturing or production flaws, design defects, or defective warnings or instructions.

 You need an experienced agent to help you determine how much product liability exposure you have and how much and what type of coverage you need.
 The coverage provided in your CGL policy may be sufficient, and if not, your agent can help you secure appropriate coverage for your business.

 Metal manufacturers may have in place a variety of transportation arrangements as their products, equipment and other goods are moved from place to place.
 Commercial auto insurance covers your vehicle fleet and drivers in the event of an accident or other vehicle damage that occurs.

 If your metal manufacturing business is also involved in trucking, fleet safety is paramount.
-Working together with your independent insurance agent and your insurance company, you can design and implement insurance and safety programs that keep your drivers safe, your cargo intact and your insurance rates under control.
+Working together with your independent insurance agent and your insurance company, you can design and implement insurance and safety programs that keep your drivers safe, your cargo intact, and your insurance rates under control.

-The nature of the metal manufacturing business is inherently dangerous.
+The metal manufacturing business is inherently dangerous.
 Not only do you face risks from working with and near large, dangerous equipment every day, but your plant and equipment are as susceptible to fire, theft, vandalism and natural disasters as any other type of business.

 It can provide coverage for lost inventory, industrial equipment and machinery, warehouses and office space, office equipment, computers, valuable papers, and more.
 It may also provide coverage for neighboring facilities and completed products housed on your premises.

 Commercial property insurance policies can also include business interruption coverage, or business income coverage, which protects your earnings if your business is unable to operate because of damage caused by some type of covered disruption (fire, hail, wind, equipment breakdown).

 In addition, you can expand your business income policy to include coverage for breakdowns in utility services (water, electrical) that force you to temporarily close your doors.

-Determining how to best to cover all of your business property is essential.
+Determining how to best cover all of your business property is essential.
 You need to work with an experienced independent insurance agent who can help you evaluate and calculate appropriate valuations for your plant and equipment and determine the right policy limits.

-Another major property concern for metal and steel fabricators is the potential for damage to your product as it is being transported from place to place.
+Another major property concern for metal and steel fabricators is the potential for damage to your product while it is being transported from place to place.
 Your shipping contracts determine which party is responsible for a product as it is transported, and you may often need inland marine insurance.

 Any piece of property that is moved from one location to another can be covered with an inland marine policy.
 The best way to ensure that you find the right type of inland marine coverage for your needs is to work with an independent agent who has experience working with metal manufacturers.

 Another potentially devastating property risk for metal or steel fabricators is damage to or breakdown of equipment.
-Without your specialized equipment, your business would be unable to operate, pay for expenses and earn revenue.
+Without your specialized equipment, your business would be unable to operate, pay for expenses, and earn revenue.

 Equipment breakdown insurance, often referred to as boiler and machinery coverage, supplements your business property insurance.
 It covers certain costs associated with accidental breakdown of machinery or equipment and the resulting property damage or loss.

-Equipment breakdown coverage typically covers breakdowns due to power surges, motor burnout, boiler malfunction and even operator error.
+Equipment breakdown coverage typically covers breakdowns due to power surges, motor burnout, boiler malfunction, and even operator error.
 While the name evokes images of old, outdated machines, equipment breakdown insurance includes coverage for the latest technologies.

 Boiler and machinery insurance covers repair and replacement costs related to a breakdown of covered machinery or equipment.
 It may also cover related business interruption costs.

 The safety of your employees should be one of your highest priorities.
 Metal and steel manufacturing facilities are dangerous places where workers come into contact with heat and welding tools; heavy machinery; and numerous dangers to fingers, toes, eyes and other appendages.
-Safety is paramount not only for your employees but also for your company’s financial viability.
+Safety is paramount, not only for your employees, but also for your company’s financial viability.

 Workers’ compensation insurance provides benefits to injured workers regardless of who is at fault for their injury.
-And provides death benefits for the worker’s dependents if there is a fatality.
+And it provides death benefits for the worker’s dependents if there is a fatality.

 No two states have exactly the same workers’ compensation laws.
-Each state’s statutes outline the amount of benefits injured employees are entitled to, what impairments or injuries are covered, how impairments will be evaluated and how medical care will be delivered.
+Each state’s statutes outline the amount of benefits injured employees are entitled to, what impairments or injuries are covered, how impairments will be evaluated, and how medical care will be delivered.